 Here’s how I can help you to select the appropriate olive tree species based on the olive tree planting requirements and your needs.
 Follow my advice and you’ll be confident about buying an olive tree whether locally or online in no time!

-Criteria to Consider Buying an Olive Tree for Your Garden or Yard
+Criteria to Consider Buying an Olive Tree for Your Backyard or Garden

 This guide will lead you step-by-step through the most important criteria to consider prior to buying an olive tree for your garden.

 1. Property Constraints

 When you are sketching your yard, house, and pathways in your mind or paper, consider if any following constraints or limitations your property may pose:

 - Proximity to underground pipes (sewer, septic, water, gas) and overhead power lines